thomasraujouan/thomasraujouan.github.io/_posts/2023-07-22-xlab-install.markdown

 # 2. Load the xlab image

-[Click here][download] to download an xlab image, then load the image on your system: inside your download directory,
+[Click here][download] to download an xlab image (1.3 GB), then load the image on your system: inside your download directory,
 {% highlight bash %}
 docker load < xlab-docker-123456.tar.gz
 {% endhighlight %}